videojs/videojs-contrib-hls/README.md

 for more info.

 ### Runtime Properties
-#### player.hls.master
+#### player.hls.playlists.master
 Type: `object`

 An object representing the parsed master playlist.
 If a media playlist is loaded directly, a master playlist with only one entry will be created.

-#### player.hls.media
+#### player.hls.playlists.media
-Type: `object`
+Type: `function`

-An object representing the currently selected media playlist.
-This is the playlist that is being referred to when a additional video data needs to be downloaded.
+A function that can be used to retrieve or modify the currently active media playlist.
+The active media playlist is referred to when a additional video data needs to be downloaded.
+Calling this function with no arguments returns the parsed playlist object for the active media playlist.
+Calling this function with a playlist object from the master playlist or a URI string as specified in the master playlist will kick off an asynchronous load of the specified media playlist.
+Once it has been retreived, it will become the active media playlist.

 #### player.hls.mediaIndex
 Type: `number`